Flong time, no see

 The idea of stereotypes didn’t arise just because newfangled presses required curved plates.
 Rather, printers had been tinkering for centuries on a way to create molds and reusable plates — flat ones befitting contemporary presses.
 The term stereotype means “solid” or “durable” type, and was coined decades or centuries after printers began experiments.

 Stereotype comes from the Greek roots στερεός (stereos) for solid or firm τύπος (typos) for blow or impression.
-The French printer Firmin Didot coined it in the late 1700s as an adjective.
-It began to be used as a noun in English, while the French often referred to plates as clichés (for the sound they make) or les planches solides—“solid plates.”
+The French printer Firmin Didot coined it around 1795 as an adjective.
+It began to be used as a noun in English, while the French often referred to plates as clichés (for the sound they make) or des planches solides—“solid plates.”

 Paper flongs came late in the process.
-Instead, most efforts before around 1830 involved plaster of paris, sand casting, or other materials that could set hard to create the mold.
+Instead, most efforts before around 1830 involved plaster of paris, clay, sand casting, or other materials that could set hard to create the mold.
 These often involved adapting existing processes used in professions like statue making and goldsmithing.
-Some inventors’ techniques showed promise, like William Ged of Scotland’s in the 1700s.
+Some inventors’ techniques showed promise, like William Ged of Scotland’s in the 1720s to 1730s.
 But he was sabotaged by printers, compositors, and type foundries for decades to keep him from creating a method that would save labor!
+Other printers in what is now the Netherlands and in England tried other approaches.

 The Didot family of France — famous in the printing world across centuries — developed and commercialized a far better process that relied on setting type using individual type molds.
 A stereotype could be made directly from these typeset matrixes.
 This method required an extraordinary amount of effort, and was extremely difficult to make corrections once plates were first made.
 But the firm claimed it made thousands of these a month under contract from 1810.

-The previously mentioned Stanhope helped finance a plaster-mold stereotype process that was kept secret for several years and produced good results.
+The previously mentioned Earl Stanhope helped finance a plaster-mold stereotype process around 1805 that was kept secret for several years and produced good results.
 Once the method became known, it was reproduced in America.
-However, the cost
+However, the cost and complexity were apparently too high.
+While used commercially and extensively as the 1800s progressed, it seemed to represent only a subset of all printing outside of large publishing houses and Bible-publishing societies.
+(See my 2023 article, “Touching the Past on a London Visit: the Stanhope Molds and Plates.”)

 It wasn’t until around 1829 that a wet flong method began to emerge; the year is known due to a patent issued that year.
 However, it took decades longer to develop into a reliable process for newspapers.
 Some sources put it at 1863, when the Times of London was finalized for use.